swaits/typst-collection/glossy/src/gloss.typ

   // Set up reference handling for glossary terms show ref: r => {
     let (raw_key, ..raw_modifiers) = str(r.target).split(":")
+    let supplement = r.supplement // used for term display overrides

     // Determine if we need to swap the key and first modifier.
     // Conditions for swapping: